imJeremyyy/imJeremyyy/README.md

 # 🚀 About Me

-- 🎓 High school student
 - 💻 Passionate about web development
-- ⚛️ Currently learning React & TypeScript
+- ⚛️ Currently learning React, TypeScript and CSS
 - 🎨 I enjoy creating clean UI and animations
 - 🌱 Always improving one project at a time